 They are shocked at how this can be.

-Experts are st are shocked and stunned at how well the U.S. economy is doing tax receipt-wise, the deficit 205 billion dollars, it was gonna be a monster that we were gonna get eaten by and so forth, gonna destroy us.
+Experts are shocked and stunned at how well the U.S. economy is doing tax receipt-wise.

-Uh what makes it uh, I think uh all the more important that people really pay attention to this stuff because you listen to Democrats and they're out there promising to get rid of the Bush tax cuts.
+What makes it, I think, all the more important that people really pay attention to this stuff because you listen to Democrats and they're out there promising to get rid of the Bush tax cuts.

-They're promising to get rid of all the uh things that have created uh more revenue to the government than they could ever dream of having.
+They're promising to get rid of all the things that have created more revenue to the government than they could ever dream of having.

-Uh and people say, well, well, isn't that what they want?
+And people say, well, isn't that what they want?

 What they want more, folks, is control over your life.